Contract Design Beyond Hidden-Actions: Introduction

 However, in many real-life scenarios, the principal may be able to examine specific actions performed by the agent.
-For example, a store owner can send inspectors to check the performance of his salespeople, and a company can install activity monitoring software on the computers of its employees.
+Consider for example a bank (the principal) that partners with a loan officer (the agent) to evaluate and approve loan applications.
+The loan officer can choose between conducting thorough evaluations, which are time-consuming and costly, or performing quick but superficial reviews, increasing the risk of approving high-risk loans.
+Since the bank cannot directly observe the evaluation process, it designs a contract that combines per-loan commissions with random inspections of approved loans.
+There are many potential types of inspections the bank can do, and each combination of them is associated with (potentially combinatorial) cost.
+If audits reveal insufficient evaluations, penalties or reduced payments are imposed, incentivizing the loan officer to align his actions with the bank’s low-risk policies while balancing inspection costs.
+Another example is where a store owner can send inspectors to check the performance of his salespeople, and a company can install activity monitoring software on the computers of its employees.
+Another motivating example inspired by the concurrent work of \citet{FallahJ23}, involves a principal aiming to incentivize a worker to choose an action of the highest safety level among $L$ available levels, with the principal able to verify whether the safety level of the selected action is at least $\ell$.
+While \citet{FallahJ23} focused on scenarios with only two safety levels (safe and unsafe), our framework addresses more complex cases such as having multiple levels.
 In such scenarios, the principal could base the payment not only on the outcome but also on the result of the inspection.

-\paragraph{Contracts with inspection schemes.} In this work, we relax the hidden-action postulate by allowing the principal to inspect the actions taken by the agent, incurring an inspection cost.